 How does the Integration Work?

-Now with session tags supported in AWS SSO, customers can use attributes from their corporate directories to build permissions and simplify fine-grained access to AWS resources.
-OneLogin customers with AWS environments can assert tags based on directory attributes to determine a user’s permissions as they access AWS resources using AWS SSO.
-Session Tags extend AWS SSO permission sets by enabling admins to assign specific access and tags that dictate permissions in AWS.
+Now with session tags supported in AWS IAM, customers can use attributes from their corporate directories to build permissions and simplify fine-grained access to AWS resources.
+OneLogin customers with AWS environments can assert tags based on directory attributes to determine a user’s permissions as they access AWS resources using AWS IAM.
+Session Tags extend AWS IAM permission sets by enabling admins to assign specific access and tags that dictate permissions in AWS.
 For instance, a user may authenticate with a permission set that gives access to EC2, but can also assert a tag that also gives access to S3.
-Learn more about how it all works with our AWS SSO connector and see for yourself!
+Learn more about how it all works with our AWS IAM connector and see for yourself!